What is Lyme disease?

-No. Lyme disease bacteria are not transmitted from person-to-person.
-For example, you cannot get infected from touching or kissing a person who has Lyme disease, or from a health care worker who has treated someone with Lyme disease, or by sexual contact.
+No. Lyme disease bacteria are not transmitted from person to person.
+For example, you cannot get infected from touching or kissing a person who has Lyme disease, from a health care worker who has treated someone with Lyme disease or by sexual contact.

 What are the symptoms of Lyme disease?

 Lyme disease can affect any part of the body and cause many different symptoms.
 The most common symptoms involve a person not feeling well with flu-like symptoms, extreme tiredness, muscle pain, muscle weakness, joint pain, upset digestive system, headache, disturbances of the central nervous system and a poor sleep pattern.
 In most cases (roughly 80%), a circular shaped, expanding “bull’s eye” rash appears on the skin.
 However, a rash in any form is not a universal symptom.
 If a rash does occur, it is termed erythema migrans.
 The list of symptoms associated with Lyme disease is long and diverse, and the symptom pattern varies from person to person.